Om-adwani/tic-tac-toe-minimax-/README.md

 This is my first Python project.
 I built a Tic-Tac-Toe game where a human player can play against the computer.

-While making this project, I used the Python concepts that I had learned and tried to understand how they can be used together in a real project.
+While making this project, I used the Python concepts that I had learned and gradually improved the computer's decision-making algorithm.

-## 1. Things I Used While Making It
+## 1. Things I Used

 * Python
 * Functions